Morning, Friday, 23rd November 2018

 It comes as the Secretary of State for Health and Social Care identifies the greater efficiencies that could be achieved throughout the healthcare system in his vision for a more tech-driven NHS - and following his pledge of more than £400 million to transform technology in the NHS.

-The seminar will consider the opportunities provided by Big Data and artificial intelligence to improve the prevention, diagnosis and treatment of disease - with the Prime Minister recently highlighting advances achieved in the areas of cancer, diabetes and heart disease and the Department for Business, Energy and Industrial Strategy having recently established five centres of excellence for digital pathology and imaging, utilising advances in artificial intelligence to improve diagnosis.
+The seminar will consider the opportunities provided by Big Data and artificial intelligence to improve the prevention, diagnosis and treatment of disease - with the Prime Minister highlighting advances achieved in the areas of cancer, diabetes and heart disease and the Department for Business, Energy and Industrial Strategy having recently established five centres of excellence for digital pathology and imaging, utilising advances in artificial intelligence to improve diagnosis.

 Further sessions will assess how staff can be supported to adapt work practices and utilise new technologies in healthcare - as the Topol Review seeks evidence ahead of its final report on digital skills in the NHS.